martinjw/dbschemareader/DatabaseSchemaReader/README.txt

 ===SQL Generation===

-There are also rudimentary tools to generate SQL (note this is VERY LIMITED):
+There are also rudimentary tools to generate SQL (this is LIMITED and designed for simple databases only):

 var sqlWriter = new SqlWriter(table, DatabaseSchemaReader.DataSchema.SqlType.SqlServer);
 var sql = sqlWriter.SelectPageSql(); //paging sql